 Drosophila as a model organism to study the intricate paths of tumorigenesis

-- Stimulate critical thinking and problem solving abilities
+- Stimulate critical and structured thinking and problem solving abilities

 - Learn how to plan experiments and generate hypothesis

 - Learn how to work with a model organism (Drosophila flies) to address different issues in biology: classical genetics, generation and use of mutant and transgenic flies

 - Understand the processes that lead to tumorigenesis